-Symptoms of type 2 diabetes vary in each individual and by how advanced the condition is.
-In prediabetes or early diabetes, symptoms may be barely noticeable or may be confused with other health conditions, the effects of stress, or changes associated with normal aging.
-As insulin resistance increases, high blood glucose progressively damages nerves, blood vessels, and organs, and symptoms worsen and impact quality of life more severely.
+Symptoms of type 2 diabetes vary from person to person, and they can be influenced by how advanced the condition is.
+In prediabetes or early diabetes, symptoms may be barely noticeable.
+They can also be confused with other health conditions, the effects of stress, or changes associated with normal aging.
+As insulin resistance increases, high blood sugar levels progressively damage nerves, blood vessels, and organs.
+This can worsen your symptoms and severely impact your quality of life.

-Because early symptoms of type 2 diabetes may not be noticeable, routine screenings are recommended for people age 45 and older and people of any age with obesity and risk factors such as a family history of diabetes or a history of gestational diabetes.
-The earlier type 2 diabetes is diagnosed and treated, the better the prognosis is.
+Early symptoms of type 2 diabetes may not be noticeable, so health experts recommend regular screenings for people 35 to 70 who are overweight or obese and/or who have risk factors such as a family history of diabetes or a history of gestational diabetes.
+The earlier type 2 diabetes is diagnosed and treated, the better the prognosis (predicted outlook) is.

-People with type 2 diabetes may not experience every symptom, or even most of them.
+People with type 2 diabetes may not experience every symptom or even most of them.
+Common symptoms include:

 Diabetes treatments and lifestyle changes can help keep blood glucose within the normal range, slow the progress of the disease, and manage symptoms.

-In a survey of almost 16,000 people with diabetes or a high risk for diabetes, 44 percent of those diagnosed with type 2 diabetes reported that they did not notice any of the most common symptoms within the past year.
+In a survey of almost 16,000 people with diabetes or a high risk for diabetes, 44 percent of those diagnosed with type 2 diabetes reported that they hadn’t noticed any of the most common symptoms within the previous year.
 The most frequently reported symptoms among all groups were increased urination and fatigue.
-However, 70 percent of respondents did not report experiencing either of these two symptoms.
+However, around 70 percent of respondents did not report experiencing either of these two symptoms.